FridaWikell/kalmar-stadsmission/README.md

 ### Color Scheme

 The headers color was choosed to pop out next to a white background at a body.
+It was decided to have a blue/grey color to make the site feel like a calm and trustworthy site.
 It was generated through coolors.co where the headers color and the fonts color was at the same color palette.

 ### Typography